Huma Bhabha: Exhibitions

 Bhabha's work has been featured in exhibitions widely in North America and Europe, including major group exhibitions such as "Fourth Plinth Shortlist Exhibition" at the National Gallery, London, Greater New York at MoMA PS1 (2005 and 2015);

 Heritage Store Rosewater Spray with Atomizer 8-Ounce Bottle USA Today: New American Art from the Saatchi Gallery at the Royal Academy of Arts, London (2006; traveled to the State Hermitage Museum, St. Petersburg, Russia, 2007); the 2008 Gwangju Biennial; the 2012 Paris Triennial; the Museum of Modern Art, New York (2010 and 2011); the 2010 Whitney Biennial at the Whitney Museum of American Art, New York; Biennale Internazionale di Scultura di Carrara (2010) and the 2015 Venice Biennale.
-She also features regularly at Art Basel.

 The artist's first solo museum exhibition took place in 2008 at the Aldrich Contemporary Art Museum.
 She has also had solo exhibitions at MoMA PS1 (2012–2013), Collezione Marmotti, Reggio Emilia, Italy (2012), and the Aspen Art Museum in Aspen (2011–2012).
 Bhabha created a site-specific work titled "We Come in Peace" for the roof garden at The Metropolitan Museum of Art (2018).
-Other solo exhibitions include ICA Boston (2019); the Sydney Biennale (2020); M Leuven (2023) which travelled to MO.CO, Montpellier (2024) and Brooklyn Bridge Park (2024).
+Other solo exhibitions include ICA Boston (2019); the Sydney Biennale (2020); and M Leuven (2023).